Russia opens World Cup 2018 with thumping win over Saudi Arabia

 An estimated global television audience of three billion is expected to watch events unfold over the next few weeks as 32 countries compete in 64 games over 32 days.

-Hosting an event which is held across 11 cities and spread over 1,800 miles does not come cheaply, however, with around a reported $14 billion spent on bringing football's showpiece event to the world's largest country.
+Hosting an event which is being held across 11 cities and spread over 1,800 miles does not come cheaply, however, with around a reported $14 billion spent on bringing football's showpiece event to the world's largest country.

 Much of the outlay has been on building or refitting 12 new stadiums, modernizing 20 railway stations, repairing hundreds of kilometers of roads and expanding airports.

-But little attention will be paid on expenditure over the next few days as the host nation celebrates victory.
+But little attention will be paid on expenditure over the next few days as the host nation celebrates a sensational victory which will boost hopes of progressing to the knockout stages.

 Fab five